Vana-Principia/BIO_bio/README.md

 # Biobio
-To get more information on our project, have a look at https://www.vanaprincipia.com
+To get more information on our project, have a look at https://www.vanaprincipia.com.

+Feel free to contact us at contact@vanaprincipia.com (any help or advices are more than welcome!).

 This project is <b>in progress and will be continuously improved</b>.

 The goal of this software is to <b>generate the most suitable architectures for specific coordinates</b>.

-Our backlog (<i>draft</i>) is the following :
+Our <b>backlog</b> (<i>draft</i>) is the following :

 <ul>
   <li>get coordinates from a device A</li>